na7lara9mia/projecttemplate/README.md

 ```
 $ pytest bin/test bin/app_template
 ```
-which allows [a finer grained control](http://doc.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests) on which tests to run.
+which allows a finer grained control

-The [`pytest-spark`](https://pypi.org/project/pytest-spark/) package, included in the dependencies, exposes a global `spark_session` fixture that creates a PySpark session for unit tests.
+The [`pytest-spark`] package, included in the dependencies, exposes a global `spark_session` fixture that creates a PySpark session for unit tests.

 ### Reset the environment